-How resilient your olive tree is to cold temperatures depends on the age, size and maturity of the tree, with younger smaller trees being more likely to drop all their leaves and die back in Winter.
+How resilient your olive tree is to cold temperatures depends on the age, size, and maturity of the tree, with younger smaller trees being more likely to drop all their leaves and die back in Winter.

 Even on mature olive trees, the newer, more tender growth is still adversely affected by cold temperatures with leaves turning brown and dropping, so avoid pruning in late Summer as this can stimulate new growth which is more susceptible to the cold.

 Olive trees can survive brief periods of freezing weather, particularly the bigger more mature specimens but for smaller less mature trees, extended periods of freezing temperatures without any insulation likely result in a dying olive tree.
-Even the mature trees are likely to die back at temperatures of or lower then 14°F (-10°C).
+Even the mature trees are likely to die back at temperatures of or lower than 14°F (-10°C).

-It is also worth noting that olive trees are more cold hardy if the temperature decline is more gradual towards Winter, which gives the softer, more tender growth time to harden off.
+It is also worth noting that olive trees are more cold-hardy if the temperature decline is more gradual towards Winter, which gives the softer, more tender growth time to harden off.

 How to Revive Olive Trees That are Losing Leaves

 - Move young olive trees indoors if prolonged freezing temperatures are forecast.
 Olive trees often come back from a temporary cold snap, but extended freezing temperatures can cause younger trees to die back.
-Olives need as much sun as possible, so ideally move them to a heated greenhouse, sunny porch or conservatory in Winter, if you live in a cold climate.
-Keep in mind olive trees do require a period of mild Winter temperature at night of between 35-50 F and warmer day temperatures to set buds for fruit (a process know as “vernalization”) so avoid high indoor temperatures at night during Winter.
+Olives need as much sun as possible, so ideally move them to a heated greenhouse, sunny porch, or conservatory in Winter, if you live in a cold climate.
+Keep in mind olive trees do require a period of mild Winter temperature at night of between 35-50 F and warmer day temperatures to set buds for fruit (a process known as “vernalization”) so avoid high indoor temperatures at night during Winter.

 Olive Tree Leaves Turning Yellow or Brown and Dying

-Usually the reason for olive tree leaves turning yellow is because of overwatering or slow draining soils.
-Olive trees grow in well draining, gritty soils in their native environment with high temperatures and infrequent rainfall.
+Usually, the reason for olive tree leaves turning yellow is because of overwatering or slow-draining soils.
+Olive trees grow in well-draining, gritty soils in their native environment with high temperatures and infrequent rainfall.
 Too much water around the roots can cause root rot which results in yellow leaves.

-Olive trees are drought resistant trees that can even thrive on rocky hillsides (as long as they are in full sun) with very well draining soil conditions, that are often gritty and do not hold much water.
+Olive trees are drought-resistant trees that can even thrive on rocky hillsides (as long as they are in full sun) with very well-draining soil conditions, that are often gritty and do not hold much water.

 Common problems when cultivating olive trees is that they are watered too often or planted in rich soil that holds lots of moisture and drains slowly after bouts of rainfall.